dkranch/www/lifelistSteve.md

 ### Family

+Family is an important part of my life.
+I've completed lots of this stuff, but here are a few more:

 - Have a 25 yr marriage celebration with family and friends
 - See at least one of my kids have a commitment ceremony - Hopefully one decides to get married or make a commitment.

 ### Travel

+I enjoy traveling with my wife and experiencing the world.
+It's really opened my eyes.

 - Visit all seven continents
     - North America - born here, so this one was easy.